 - hang washing outside, and make sure everything’s dry before putting it away

-- leave wardrobes slightly open and pull beds and furniture away from walls so they can breathe
+- leave wardrobes a bit open and pull beds and furniture away from walls

 - keep the shower curtain hanging inside the shower or bath so water doesn’t drip on the floor, and wash the curtain every few weeks

-- use an electric heater rather than un-flued portable gas heaters (gas heaters expel water as the gas burns)
+- use an electric heater rather than portable gas heaters (these release water as the gas burns)

-Use a clean sponge or cloth when washing off mould and rinse it often to reduce the risk of it spreading.
-Remember to the wear the necessary safety equipment such as gloves, eye protection and an appropriate safety mask when handling cleaning chemicals and when washing the mould away.
+Use a clean sponge or cloth when washing off mould and rinse it often.
+This reduces the risk of the mould spreading.
+Wear gloves, eye protection and a safety mask when dealing with cleaning products and mould.

-Hidden sources of dampness left undetected long enough may cause expensive damage to a home.
-If there is unexplained dampness a landlord could bring in a qualified building surveyor to determine if there is a less visible issue causing the damp.
+If hidden sources of dampness are left long enough they can cause expensive damage to a home.
+A qualified building surveyor may need to check the property.
+They can check to see if there is a hidden issue causing the dampness.